The Encyclopedia of American Songs and Musicals

 10 – The Boswell Sisters (Formed in New Orleans (LA) 1925) – Rock and roll 2:48 (Richard A. Whiting)

 11 – Midge Williams (Tulare County (CA) 1915 – San Francisco (CA) 1952) - Lazy bones 3:26 (Hoagy Carmichael, Johnny Mercer)

 12 – Benny Goodman (Chicago (IL) 1909 - New York (NY) 1986) feat.
 Helen Ward (New York (NY) 1913 – Arlington (VA) 1998) – I’m a hundred percent for you 3:03 (Ben Oakland, Irving Mills, Mitchell Parish)

 Ray Noble (Brighton (Sussex) 1903 – London 1978)

 This former student of the Royal Academy of Music formed his own band in 1929.
 Pianist, composer but also a talented arranger, he hires in the early 30s the singer Al Bowlly with whom he has a series of hits.
 His records make of him a real star in the United States where he will eventually settle from 1935.

 20 Shirley Temple (Santa Monica (CA) 1928)

-It is her mother who aware of premature abilities of the little Shirley enrolls her from the age of 3 years at the Meglin School Dance in Los Angeles.
+It is her mother who aware of premature abilities of the little Shirley enrolls her from the age of 3 at the Meglin School Dance in Los Angeles.
 She is very fast noticed by the agents of the Educational Pictures who choose her to play in a series of short movies entitled Baby Burlesks.
-She also participates in diverse advertisements and appears in 1932 in Red-Haired Alibi.
-The Fox which has just founded Darryl Zanuck offers her in February, 1934 her first real role in Stand up and Cheer!
+She also takes part to various advertisings and appears in 1932 in Red-Haired Alibi.
+The Fox, just founded by Darryl Zanuck, offers her in February, 1934 her first real role in Stand up and Cheer!